 I have two daughters who attend two different schools.
 I have an eighth grader who has been educated through an incredible program in our public school for highly gifted kids.
 I also have a first grader who is in an equally amazing program, but for children with special needs.
 She’s in a self-contained special education classroom for children with communication disorders.

 I have listened to charter schools squirm as they said things like they might not have the resources for her, or that she might find their classrooms overwhelming.
 By law charter schools can’t turn kids away given their federal funding, so they won’t say “NO, YOU CANNOT ENROLL YOUR CHILD HERE”, but they know how to make it clear without saying those words.
-I’ve heard very direct “We’re sorry, but she’s not a good candidate for our school” from two private schools.
+I’ve heard very direct “We’re sorry, but she’s not a good candidate for our school, we can’t needs” from two private schools.
 Schools who both specialize in kids EXACTLY like her – programs for kids that do not have behavioral issues, but do have learning, sensory and communication issues.
 Schools that for all intense purposes seem custom made for her needs.
 Schools that she could be the poster child on the brochure for.
 Schools that would cost us more than college tuition.
 These schools don’t have to accept her.
 And thus far, they have not.

 So that school choice thing, it’s not always the choice it’s made out to be.
 Sure, my oldest daughter who has spent her entire education in highly accelerated programs could choose from any school she wanted, and they would most likely roll out the red carpet for her and welcome her (and the high test scores she could give them).
 When it comes to those ever important test scores and statistics, she’d be quite the catch for any school.
 But not every child is like my oldest child, and I’d go as far as to guess that many more children are like my youngest.
 And those are the children who, without the proper supports and education, might have a very hard time succeeding in life.